sandhyaparna/Data-Science/Statistics/Misc.md

 ### Outliers
-Outlier is an observation that appears far away and diverges from an overall pattern in a sample Univariate Outliers: Distribution of a single variable Multivariate Outliers: Distributions in multi-dimensions
+Outlier is an observation that appears far away and diverges from an overall pattern in a sample
+* Univariate Outliers: Distribution of a single variable - Box-plot, Histogram
+* Multivariate Outliers: Distributions in multi-dimensions (Eg- For a particular height, certain weight may be an outlier) - Scatter Plot
+##### Detecting Outliers
+* Beyond the range of -1.5 x IQR to 1.5 x IQR
+* Out of range of 5th and 95th percentile
+* 3 or more standard deviation away from mean
 Cook’s Distance plot - Residuals vs Leverage Plot